Your Child’s Vision: Refractive Errors (The Need To Wear Glasses)

-In normal vision, light enters the eye and the image is focused clearly at a single point on the retina (the light sensitive area similar to the film of a camera) at the back of the eye.
-Refractive errors result from abnormality of either the length of the eyeball or curvature of the front of the eye called the cornea.
+In normal vision, light enters the eye and the image is focused clearly at a single point on the retina (the light-sensitive area similar to the film of a camera) at the back of the eye.
+Refractive errors result from an abnormality of either the length of the eyeball or curvature of the front of the eye called the cornea.

 When a refractive error exists, the image is not in focus and 3 situations can arise.

 1. Myopia (short-sightedness)